 Going green is the the only way tripe will benefit your dog's health.Your dog will drool.
 You may gag.
 But make no mistake, there is hidden value inside and out.

 Tripe is the stomach of certain animals.
 Those who have four stomachs, or I guess more accurately it’s the four chamber stomach in animals such as cattle, deer, sheep and goats.
 Since these animals graze and swallow, then bring the food back up to chew after the first part of the stomach has worked to start breaking it down, can you imagine what’s in there?

 Think enzymes, gastric juices, amino acids, essential fatty acids (Omega 3 and 6), acidophilus (my favorite probiotic) and lactic acid (as in kefir and yogurt).
 Throw in some protein, fat, phosphorus, calcium, iron, zinc and selenium and you’ve got an array of nutrients to improve and maintain health.

 And what is the hardest thing the body has to do?
 Digest!
 Everything in this organ aides in digestion just as it did for the cow.

 Do add this "offal" to your dog’s diet if possible.
-You don’t have to feed a lot of it and you don’t have to feed it every day but a bit daily is awesome.
+You don’t have to feed a lot of it and you don’t have to feed it every day.
 Even three or four times a month is advantageous.

-Now you can see where all the enzymes, gastric juices, amino acids, essential fatty acids, probiotics and other healthy stuff sticks to when you see the actual surface right?
+Below you can see where all the enzymes, gastric juices, amino acids, essential fatty acids, probiotics and other healthy stuff sticks to when you see the actual inside surface.